 - Use a re-usable lunchbox with compartments to prevent cross-food contamination.

 - Re-use glad wrap and foil when possible.

 - Have a Nude Food Day where the objective is for your class to have a completely waste free lunchbox for a day.

-- Use re-usablecutlery sets.
+- Use re-usable cutlery sets.

 Encourage the use of recyclable or compostable packaging for food containers and bamboo utensils.
-Help your canteen research the possibility of sourcing it’s food from local suppliers to reduce the food miles of their products, and don’t forget that compost bin!
+Help your school research the possibility of sourcing it’s food from local suppliers to reduce the food miles of their products, and don’t forget that compost bin!

 At Teach Starter HQ, we are incredibly passionate about sustainability and have made some simple changes to ensure that our office is energy efficient and has reduced as much waste as possible.
-Having communal keep cups available for the lunchtime coffee run, handy detailed posters to remind people to dispose of waste thoughtfully, timed lights and air conditioning, and office waste recycling stations are just a few of the things that your office can implement to encourage a more sustainable school environment.
+Having communal keep cups available for the lunchtime coffee run, handy detailed posters to remind people to dispose of waste thoughtfully, timed lights and air conditioning, and office waste recycling stations are just a few of the things that your school office can implement to encourage a more sustainable school environment.